cadegossett1/cadegossett1.github.io/_posts/2025-09-17-site-created.md

   - standard
 ---

-Big thanks to my buddy Zachary Buckner
+Big thanks to my buddy **[Zachary Smartt](https://zacharybsmartt.github.io)** for convincing me to try this out and expand my software skills!
+It's not crazy hard after all, haha, and a good learning tool.
+Hope you enjoy my small corner of the internet, and if you're looking at my resume for a job please hire me :D